minio/docs/docs/how-to-use-paperclip-with-minio.md

 # How to use Paperclip with Minio Server [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/minio/minio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [Paperclip](https://github.com/thoughtbot/paperclip) is intended as an easy file attachment library for ActiveRecord.
-In this recipe you will learn how to configure  Minio as an object storage backend.
+In this recipe you will learn how to configure  Minio as an object storage backend for Paperclip.

 ## 1. Prerequisites